shabieh2/Number_of_Topics_LDA/README.md

 # Number_of_Topics_LDA

-In this project, I tried to determine the optimal number of topics when building a topic model using LDA.
+Optimal number of topics building a topic model using Latent Dirichlet Allocation
-We explored a few different methods, as well as trying to infer the optimal number of topics using HDP instead of LDA.